 - Collect Signatures and Documents Electronically – With the help of a student portal, students can digitally sign and upload enrollment documents.
 From a counselor’s perspective, they can access documents online and save countless hours spent in shuffling and document management.

 Step 3.
-Track the student journey
+Track the progress

 A study by Asend2 suggests that 57% of marketers agree that lead nurturing is the most crucial aspect of closing a customer.
 Therefore, it is necessary to have the right set of sales and marketing tools at your disposal.